OFFSHORE POWER APPLICATIONS

 POWER DOWN – COMMUNICATION UP

-BOLT Sea Power develops offshore power units that aims to deliver all three capabilities.
-Our on board winch currently provides for both power production and station keeping.
-However, in collaboration with world a leading suppliers of transmission components, we are in the process of implementing the ability to transfer power and communication through the winch line, from surface to seabed.
+BOLT Sea Power develops offshore power units that delivers all three capabilities.
+Our onboard winch provides for power production, station keeping and power transfer subsea.
 The winch, already operated as a heave compensated anchor system, also has the inherent capability to install equipment on the sea floor, allowing for a cost efficient installation method.